aws-amplify/amplify-ui/.changeset/twelve-suits-pump.md

 "@aws-amplify/ui-angular": patch
 ---

-Remove floating border that appears between transitions in Vue and Angular Authenticator.
+Removed floating border that appears between transitions in Vue and Angular Authenticator.